-- Meet the needs of students who are low-performing in our Nation's highest-poverty schools. - Close the achievement gap between non-minority and minority students. - Distribute and target resources to the schools with the greatest needs. - Give parents substantial and meaningful opportunities to participate in the education of their children.
+- Meet the needs of students who are low-performing in our Nation's highest-poverty schools; - Close the achievement gap between non-minority and minority students, especially the achievement gap between students who are disadvantaged and their more advantaged peers; and between high-performing students and low performing students; - Distribute and target resources to the schools with the greatest needs; - Give parents substantial and meaningful opportunities to participate in the education of their children.

-The 2022-2023 Title I, Part A, funding will impact approximately 154,000 students from approximately 159 elementary schools, 47 middle schools, 44 high schools, 3 facilities that serve neglected and delinquent students, 31 private schools, and homeless children.
-In 2022-2023, Title I, Part A, funds will provide set-aside funds to support:
+The 2023-2024 Title I, Part A, funding will impact approximately 147,789 students from approximately 159 elementary schools, 47 middle schools, 44 high schools, 3 facilities that serve neglected and delinquent students, 31 private schools, and homeless children.
+In 2023-2024, Title I, Part A, funds will provide set-aside funds to support:

-- Training for effective teachers, leaders, and instructional paraprofessionals - Services to homeless students and foster care students - Supplemental services, including instructional intervention programs - Training, meetings, literacy programs, and other activities to support parent and family engagement - Tutorials and Extended Day programs
+- Professional development for effective teachers, leaders, and instructional paraprofessionals - Services to homeless students and foster care students - Supplemental services, including instructional intervention programs - Trainings, meetings, literacy programs, and other activities to support parent and family engagement - Tutorials and/or extended day programs - Parent and Family Engagement Department that will provide services directly to Title I, Part A campuses - Home Instruction for Parents and Pre-School Youngsters (HIPPY) - Redesign.
+Innovate.
+Support.
+Empower.
+(RISE) Transformation Cohort Campuses consisting of 24 campuses - On-Time Grad Academy